Rochana Chaturvedi

 prof_pic.jpg

-In social sciences, I employ computational approaches to explore societal dynamics and use language models to understand and model aspects of human behavior.
-I tackle challenges such as identity inference, social media polarization and its mitigation, and covert gender biases in large language models with their labor market impact.
+I also employ computational approaches to explore societal dynamics and use language models to understand and model aspects of human behavior.
+In this space, I examine identity inference, social media polarization and its mitigation through language in online contexts, as well as gender bias in LLM-driven recruitment associated with job advertisement language, and the impact of behavioral alignment on these biases.

 News